automatecloud/google-summit/README.md

 For the demo in used the following flow:

 Preparation
+1. You need to create a twistcli image that will be used to trigger the twistcli scan and is saved within your Google Registry.

-1. Make sure you got the application itself cloned locally (folder hello-cloudbuild-app)
+1. Make sure you got the application itself cloned locally (Repository hello-cloudbuild-app [hello-cloudbuild-app](https://github.com/automatecloud/hello-cloudbuild-app))
-2. Make sure you got the application setup as described inside the tutorial including the GKE Cluster
+2. Make sure you got the application setup as described inside the tutorial [GitOps-style Continuous Delivery with Cloud Build](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build) including the GKE Cluster
 3. Make sure you added the Twistlock Password inside Google KMS.
 4. Make sure you downloaded the right config for kubectl.
 5. Make sure you are using the right cloudbuild.yml files in both repositories.